nbogie/slack_inactivity_reporter/README.md

    have a header and the line for the channel you want to send the report to.

+5. make a directory called `sensitive` Logs of the API json responses will be saved here for debugging.
+This directory is ignored by git.

 ## How to use

 ### Typical use